 3. Establish incremental goals.

 How can your staff know whether they’re meeting performance expectations if you haven’t provided clearly defined goals?
-While long-term goals may make sense from a management perspective, small, short-term and achievable goals work well for motivating and empowering employees.
+While long-term goals may make sense from a management perspective, small, short-term and achievable goals work well for empowering and motivating restaurant staff.

 4. Acknowledge their efforts.